Adamage/tutorials/simple_applications/tensorflow2/mnist/README.md

 train_ds = train_ds.repeat()
 ```

-Now, we will create the model using standard Keras Sequential class.
-Important
+Now we will create the model using a standard Keras Sequential class.
+It's
-note, the creation of the Keras model must take place inside `strategy.scope`
+important to note that the creation of the Keras model must take place inside
-(we'll get to that later), in order to make this possible, we will wrap the
+a `strategy.scope` block.
+To make this possible, we will wrap the model
-model creation in a function:
+creation in a function that can be called later.

 ```python